CostasAK/gfx-1590b-mono/README.md

 1. Ensure this template folder is in your `KICAD_USER_TEMPLATE_DIR` path.
 2. _Create new project from template_.
-3. Select the _1590B - Centred Switch_ template from the _User Templates_ tab.
+3. Select the _1590B - Mono I/O, no battery_ template from the _User Templates_ tab.
 4. Decide on a name and path for the new project.

 ### Git